The reverse crunch is one of my favorite exercises I like to include in ab workouts.

 It’s an effective ab workout that benefits your daily functions by improving your balance, flexibility, and movements.

 What muscles does the reverse crunch work?

-The reverse crunch works all of the muscles in your abdomen including rectus and transverse abdominals but with the emphasis on the lower abs.
+The reverse crunch works all of the muscles in your abdomen including the rectus and transverse abdominals but with the emphasis on the lower abs.

-Both rectus and transverse abdominal muscles are located the central part of your abdomen stretching from your lower abs and pelvis to just below your rib cage.
+Both rectus and transverse abdominal muscles are located in the central part of your abdomen stretching from your lower abs and pelvis to just below your rib cage.